weaverryan/sfReCaptchaFormPlugin/README.markdown

 The `app.yml` file that comes packaged with the plugin shows all of the configuration options:

-Most notably, you can automatically enable ReCaptcha on any form by specifying the form class in `app.yml`.
+Most notably, you can automatically enable recaptcha on any form by specifying the form class in `app.yml`.
 If you do this, you won't need to call `embedRecaptcha()` from within your form: